samy35135/openScadScriptAnalyzerDev/README.md

 * Faire une étude sur les fichiers scad qui ne compilent pas
 * Implémenter un extracteur de paramètres (web + console) pour chaque “things” + tests
 * Implémenter un configurateur (web + console) + tests (à voir)

+# FAQ

+## How can I have a token access ?

+To download things from thingiverse.com you need to have a access token from the developer site.
+Follow  to get your access token.